simon-weber/gmusicapi/README.md

 **Respect Google in your use of the API**.
 Use common sense (protocol compliance, reasonable load, etc) and don't ruin the fun for everyone else.

-For those looking to use the api, documentation is hosted at Read the Docs: [documentation](http://readthedocs.org/docs/unofficial-google-music-api/en/latest).
+For those looking to use the api, see the usage section below.
+Documentation is hosted at Read the Docs: [documentation](http://readthedocs.org/docs/unofficial-google-music-api/en/latest).

-For those looking to port or contribute, check out the code overview on the wiki: [wiki](https://github.com/simon-weber/Unofficial-Google-Music-API/wiki/Codebase-Overview).
-There's also a section on porting below.
+For those looking to port or contribute, see the porting section below.
+There's also a code overview on the wiki: [wiki](https://github.com/simon-weber/Unofficial-Google-Music-API/wiki/Codebase-Overview).

 For bugs reports, feature requests, and contributions, go ahead and [open an issue](https://github.com/simon-weber/Unofficial-Google-Music-API/issues/new).

 ##Features

+**New in version 2012.03.27:**

+* proper pip packaging
-**New in version 2012.03.27:** various bugfixes and internal enhancements
+* various bugfixes and internal enhancements

 See the changelog for details.